Angel0po/EDA_BON-AO/README.md

      df_spotify['in_shazam_charts'].fillna(shazam_median, inplace=True)
      ```

-     The code above uses .fillna which replaces all missing values with an inputted value and inplace=True is used so it is edited in the original dataset
+     The code above uses .fillna, which replaces all missing values with an inputted value, and inplace=True is used so it is edited in the original dataset

 ---

 ### 7. Analysis

 #### Overview of Dataset
-- The dataset originally had 953 rows, but after dealing with the duplicates, it became 949 rows, with same amount of columns.
+- The dataset originally had 953 rows, but after dealing with the duplicates, it became 949 rows, with the same amount of columns.

   The data types of the dataset were either a 64-bit integer or an object.
 Furthermore, inspecting the data types, it would seem that the attributes of streams, in_deezer_playlists, in_shazam_charts, were incorrectly detected as an object data type.
-Thankfully this was dealt with inpart of the data pre-processing/preparation.
+Thankfully, this was dealt with during the data pre-processing/preparation.

-  At first, after handling all the duplicate tracks, there were missing values in the streams column, in_shazam_charts, key columns.
-The missing value in the streams column got replaced by a rough estimate.
+  At first, after handling all the duplicate tracks, there were missing values in the streams column, in_shazam_charts, and key columns.
+The missing value in the streams column was replaced by a rough estimate.

-  All the rows that has a missing key were dropped.
-Lastly, the rest of missing values in the in_shazam_charts got replaced by the median of the column
+  All the rows that have a missing key were dropped.
+Lastly, the rest of the missing values in the in_shazam_charts were replaced by the median of the column

 #### Basic Descriptive Statistics
-- The total count, mean, median, and standard deviation of the streams attribute are as follows:
+- The total count, mean, median, and standard deviation of the stream attribute are as follows:

   | Data              | Streams                       |
   |---------------------|--------------------------------------|